 Drama club sponsors the after school productions at Blackmon Road Middle School.
-In the 2016-2017 school year we sponsored two productions, a fall play and spring musical.
+Every year we try to sponsor two productions, a fall play and spring musical.
 Each production has a separate audition.
 If you are cast in the production you will receive a rehearsal schedule.
 You do not have to be onstage to be in Drama Club.
 We have many off stage jobs.
 In addition, throughout the year we will have various meetings to learn theatre skills that are process based rather than production based.
 This opportunity is perfect for students who were unable to get the Theatre Arts elective.

 Future Business Leaders of America